fluxsocial/junto-elements/README.md

 The documentation is hosted on [Netlify](https://netlify.com).
 Each time code is pushed to the `master` branch, a new build of the documentation will be deployed.
 Netlify also creates a unique build per pull request so it's easy for other people to review and see the changes live.

-Junto Elements is published on NPM and can be installed simply by running `npm install --save junto-elements`.
+Junto Elements is published on NPM and can be installed simply by running `npm install --save @junto-foundation/junto-elements`.
 If you want to use a CDN, we reccommend that you use [JSDeliver](https://www.jsdelivr.com/).

 ## ⭐ Adding icons